dmaier-couchbase/cb-social/README.md

 * Find a user

-... by doding a full text search on the first name or last name.
+... by doding a search on the first name or last name.
+An index on the first name and last name is required in order to perform LIKE searches.

 ```
 GET /service/users/find?text=$text&user=$user&token=$token